tableau/query-graphs/README.md

 * `query-graphs`: core functionality, i.e. the loading and rendering of query plans.
 * `standalone-server`: a stand-alone server which provides an easy way to upload and visualize query plans
-* `jupyterlab-plugin`: a JupyterLab extension integrating query plan visualization into JupyterLab
+* `plan-dumper`: utility scripts to refresh the demo query plans committed insides this repository

 Furthermore, Query Graphs is also used by the
 [Tableau Log Viewer](https://github.com/tableau/tableau-log-viewer)